-For us as Kiwi Gardeners, design is a process that gives us a practical framework within which to apply our core principles of ecology and provides the easiest route to achieving the goal of producing an abundance of nutrient-rich food in an enduring, ecological way, and in supporting you to achieve this for yourself.
+For us as Kiwi Gardeners, design is about much more than simply creating a plan for a garden or small farm.
+Design gives us a practical framework within which we can apply our ecology-centred approach.
+It provides the easiest route to achieving the goal of producing an abundance of nutrient-rich food in enduring, eco-friendly ways and supporting others to achieve this, wherever they live on the Earth.

-The design process involves a series of steps that you can follow to ensure the decisions you make give the best results possible in your situation, and over time make it much easier to adapt and make improvements as the environment you are working with evolves and/or your circumstances change.
+A full design process involves a series of steps, which, if followed in order, ensure the decisions you make will give the best results possible in your situation.
+These steps make it much easier for you to adapt and make improvements as the environment you are working with evolves and/or your circumstances change.

-In simple terms, if you think before you act and, more importantly in our view, if you think ecology before you act, you have a much higher chance of success.
-Although this takes some effort in the beginning, over time it makes it much easier to achieve your goals.
+In simple terms, if you think before you act and, more importantly, if you think in terms of "wholistic, dyanmic & integrated" before you act, you have a much higher chance of success.
+This may take some effort in the beginning, but over time it makes it much easier to achieve your goals.

-We specifically work with an ecology-centred design process aligned with the work of visionary pioneer and leading advocate of such an approach, Dennis Scott.
+We work with a specific ecology-centred design process aligned with the work of visionary pioneer and leading advocate of such an approach, Dennis Scott.
 As a landscape architect, nurseryman and designer, Dennis, like us, holds ecology at the heart of his actions.
-With over 40 years of “hands on” practical work experience involving hundreds of projects, he has developed and refined a totally integrated, holistic design philosophy and practical method of applying it based on ecological thinking.
+With over 40 years of “hands on” practical work experience involving hundreds of projects, he has developed and refined a totally integrated, wholistic design philosophy and practical method of applying it based on ecology-centred thinking.

-Working with this very wide ranging, all-encompassing vision, we have applied it to our own mission of achieving an abundance of nutrient-rich food.
-Adapting the basic design process, we have evolved a style of working with it that honours and is aligned with Dennis’s ecology based design philosophy.
-From our many years of working with ecology and with growing an abundance of nutrient-rich food, we have found that working with a sound design process always gives you the best chance of success, so we believe it is the best starting point for anyone wanting to achieve these goals.
+We have applied this wide ranging, all-encompassing vision to our mission of achieving an abundance of nutrient-rich food in eco-friendly ways.
+Adapting the basic design process, we have evolved a style of working with it that honours and is aligned with Dennis’s ecology-based design philosophy.
+From our many years of working with ecology and with growing an abundance of nutrient-rich food, we have found that working with a sound design process always gives you the best chance of success.